BDC Hamburger Icon

 Dynamic pricing FAQ

-Dynamic pricing also gives you more control over your prices.
-Instead of watching and waiting to see if your products and services are priced effectively, you can change prices within minutes, with near-instantaneous results.
-Dynamic pricing can save money because you collect and use data to quickly make intuitive price changes.
+One of the reasons dynamic pricing is important is that it gives you immediate control over your prices.
+Instead of watching and waiting to see if your products and services are priced effectively, you can use price optimization software to change prices within minutes, with near-instantaneous results.
+Dynamic pricing is also important because it helps you stay on top of the competition.
+With a dynamic pricing solution, you can track your competitors in real time to evaluate trends and make decisions about pricing changes.
+All of this can save your business money as you collect and use data to quickly make intuitive price changes that pay off in revenue and profit.

-Yes.
+Yes, dynamic pricing is legal.
 Although price discrimination was made illegal by the Robinson-Patman Act of 1936, the federal courts and the Federal Trade Commission have upheld companies’ right to use dynamic pricing in most circumstances.
-The only illegal criteria for variable pricing are race, gender and sexual orientation, or cases considered to be anticompetitive.
+The only illegal criteria for variable pricing are race, gender and sexual orientation or cases considered to be anticompetitive.
 With all of the competition in e-commerce, your company is unlikely to fall into this category with dynamic pricing.
+Even so, you should be aware of "potential regulatory or competitive issues in some markets," Pierre said.
+"Businesses must ensure compliance and transparent practices."

+Generally, dynamic pricing is fair.
 All business is based on supply and demand; dynamic pricing allows you to fine-tune your pricing to match these market forces.
-Although a customer who pays more for the same product or service may feel you are treating them unfairly, customers always have the option of buying at a different time or buying from a different supplier.
-However, if you are the only provider of a critical product, like a vaccine, you should seriously reconsider using this strategy.
+Although a customer who pays more for the same product or service as another customer may feel you're treating them unfairly, they always have the option of buying at a different time or buying from a different supplier.
+However, if you are the only provider of a critical product, like a healthcare product, you should seriously reconsider using this strategy.
+"To be truly useful, any automated pricing solution has to be carefully tailored to meet your business context, meshing seamlessly with your company’s objectives and culture and taking into account ethics and the question of pricing fairness," Liozu said.

 Did you find this content helpful?